 Modern Stone Statue

-Koyasu (Child-Giving) Kannon (Juntei Kannon ?) holding babe
+Koyasu (Child-Giving) Kannon (or perhaps Juntei Kannon) holding babe

-Photo taken at Kamakura shop selling stone statues, 2003
+Photo taken at Kamakura shop that sells stone statues, 2003

 Juichimen Kannon (11-Headed Kannon) at Zenyo-in (Inatori City)Juichimen Kannon (11-Headed Kannon) at Zenyo-in (Inatori City)Juichimen Kannon (11-Headed Kannon) at Zenyo-in (Inatori City)